-More and more brands today are aspiring to become a “lifestyle brand”.
+More and more brands today are aspiring to become a “lifestyle brand.”
 Consumers are in the driver’s seat and are gravitating towards brands that embody the value, aspirations, interests and attitudes of groups and cultures.
-Therefore, brands should define success not only by how well they beat out traditional players in the industry, but also how to stay agile and competitive in the face of a consumer-centric, cross-industry, fast-evolving ecosystem.
+Therefore, brands should define success not only by how well they beat out traditional players in the industry, but also by how they stay agile and competitive in the face of a consumer-centric, cross-industry, fast-evolving ecosystem.

 Prophet and Alimama, Alibaba Group’s marketing technology platform, have joined force to unveil a new and evolved brand building model for China.
 META, which stands for Maintain, Evolve, Transform Approach, applies the core components of marketing but changes how these concepts are achieved.
 In this new digital ecosystem, we believe that brands need to evolve in order to remain on top in China.

 With the emergence of digital ecosystems, the competition has become more diverse, the lines between sectors are getting increasingly blurred, and the touchpoints of a brand have become broader than ever.
 To fully understand the consumer’s needs and determine where value is truly being added, brands need to evolve from the traditional methods of target segmentation (which renders a limited amount of consumer personas) to more meaningful micro-segmentation.
 The driving force behind this is consumer data, which provides a means for brands to identify micro-targets within broader audiences and nurture potential brand advocates at an early stage.